Imperial Russian Navy: 18th century

 In the second half of the 18th century, the Russian Navy was built up to support the government's foreign policy.
 The nation conducted the Russo-Turkish wars for supremacy in the Black Sea.
 For the first time, Russia sent its squadrons from the Baltic Sea to distant theaters of operations (see Archipelago expeditions of the Russian Navy).

-Admiral Spiridov's squadron gained supremacy in the Aegean Sea by destroying the Turkish fleet in the Battle of Chesma in 1770.
+During the Russo-Turkish War of 1768–1774, Admiral Spiridov's squadron sailed from the Baltic to the Mediterranean and gained supremacy in the Aegean Sea by destroying the Turkish fleet in the Battle of Chesma in 1770.
+While the Russians attempted to foment and support a revolt against the Ottomans in Greece, the Russian fleet was unable to provide sufficient land forces in support and the revolt was crushed.

 In 1771, the Russian army conquered the coasts of the Kerch Strait and fortresses of Kerch and Yenikale.

 After having advanced to the Danube, the Russians formed the Danube Military Flotilla for the purpose of guarding the Danube estuary.
 In 1771 they were guests to the Republic of Ragusa.
 The Beluga caviar from the Danube was famous, and merchants from the Republic of Ragusa dominated the import-export business in Serbia with the Habsburg monarchy.

 In 1773 the vessels of the Azov Flotilla (created anew in 1771) sailed into the Black Sea.
-Russia defeated Turkey in the Russo-Turkish War of 1768–1774, gaining control of the Sea of Azov and a part of the Black Sea coastline between the rivers Bug and Dniester.
+Russia's defeat of Turkey in the Russo-Turkish War of 1768–1774 allowed it ot gain control of the Sea of Azov and a part of the Black Sea coastline between the rivers Bug and Dniester.
 The Crimea was pronounced independent under Russia's protectorate and was annexed by Russia in 1783.
 In 1778, the Russians founded the port of Kherson.
 The first battleship of the Black Sea Fleet was commissioned here in 1783.
 A year later, a squadron had been developed.

+During the Russo-Turkish War of 1787–1792 Russian control over Crimea was confirmed and Russian naval forces under the command of Admiral Fyodor Ushakov defeated the Turkish fleet at the Battle of Kerch Strait in 1790, preventing the Turks from landing a force in Crimea; while Ushakov's victory at Tendra allowed the Russians to begin the siege of Izmail, a potent Ottoman stronghold by the Black Sea, which was twice besieged without effect.